CormacKinsella/HGT_finder/README.md

-# EVE_discovery_TreeOfLife
-Script to sequentially process large numbers of genomes for (custom) EVEs
+# Tree of life EVE discovery